theronic/arinsuretech-kicker/README.md

  - Right-click inside the hierachy tree (on the left) to quickly add new nodes.
  - To rotate the viewport, hold <kbd>Alt</kbd> (on PC) or <kbd>Option</kbd> (on Mac) while dragging.
  - To pan the viewport, hold <kbd>Alt+Cmd</kbd> (on Mac) or <kbd>Option</kbd> (on PC) while dragging.
+ - In addition to tracking 2D images with `ImageTarget`, Vuforia supports tracking 3D models with `ModelTarget`.